Short-snouted elephant shrew

 The short-snouted elephant shrew or short-snouted sengi (Elephantulus brachyrhynchus) is a species of elephant shrew in the family Macroscelididae.
 It is found over a wide area of Africa.
 Its natural habitats are dry savanna and subtropical or tropical dry lowland grassland.

 Conservation status and threats

 The short-snouted elephant shrew is listed as of least concern by the IUCN because it inhabits immense areas of southern Africa that are generally not inhabited by humans.
-While no specific threats to this species are apparent, possible future threats to the short-snouted elephant shrews include bush encroachment and desertification.
+While no specific threats to this species are apparent, possible future threats to the short-snouted elephant shrews include woody plant encroachment and desertification.

 Location

 This species is found from northern South Africa through northeast Namibia, east and central Botswana, Angola, Zimbabwe, Malawi, Zambia and Mozambique north to the Democratic Republic of Congo.
 In East Africa, they are found in Tanzania, Kenya and Uganda.

 Habitat

 Short-snouted elephant shrews inhabit arid and semi-arid habitats.
 They prefer densely covered bush lands and scrub such as dry savannas and grasslands.